edsenabr/servicemesh-demo/README.md

 - When the frontend UI makes a request to a backend service, it uses its ***Virtual Service*** name.
 Since containers are ephemeral, the only way that the frontend service can figure out where the backend service is running, is by relying on a 'Service Discovery' component.
 &nbsp;
-Every time a new task is started at the ECS cluster, the ECS service registers this task on AWS Cloud Map, and a DNS entry is created on Route 53 for this task.
+Every time a new task is started at the ECS cluster, the ECS service registers this task on AWS Cloud Map, and a DNS entry is created on Route 53 for it.
 The ***Virtual Service*** is this name used to register the task.

 - Instead of directly reaching the ***Virtual Node*** (which can be done), the frontend UI is talking to the ***Virtual Router*** component. ***The Virtual Router*** abstracts the connectivity to several distinct ***Virtual Nodes***, adding intelligence to the routing logic.
 For instance, if you want to setup a blue/green deployment of one of the backend services, you could add the routing rules on this component.